The total number of points of attachment to the central element

 covered in organic courses.
 To be politically correct, please

-tetrahedral Cobalt(II) complexes known.
+tetrahedral cobalt(II) complexes known.

-important molecules exist with this shape.
+are some extremely important examples with this shape.

 Coordination Number 5